-One of the first white settlers in northwest Pennsylvania was John Grubb, who brought with him from Maryland a slave named Boe Bladen.
-Census records tell us that Grubb had several African Americans living in his household (likely Bladen and his sons), and we also know that Grubb moved at some point from slaveholder to abolitionist.
+One of the first white settlers in northwest Pennsylvania was John Grubb, who brought with him from Maryland a black man named Boe Bladen.
+Census records tell us that Grubb had several African Americans living in his household (likely Bladen and his sons), and we also know that Grubb moved at some point from enslaver to abolitionist.
 Originally taken from Guinea, west Africa, Bladen arrived with striking marks on his body.
-Conflicting accounts hold that the markings were indicators either of his tribal identity or the savage treatment of an owner.
+Conflicting accounts hold that the markings were indicators either of his tribal identity or savage treatment by a previous owner.

 Sometime around the turn of the century Bladen purchased a 400-acre tract of land in Millcreek Township from the Pennsylvania Population Company.
-Though reduced somewhat in size over time, the Bladen Farm (today marked on the landscape only with the “Bladen Road” street sign) remained the property of three generations of Bladens for a full century.
-How Boe Bladen was able to purchase the land, and how and when he earned his freedom remains murky, but John Grubb almost certainly played a role in helping a former slave become one of the first and longest-tenured landowners in early Erie County history.
+Though reduced somewhat in size over time, the Bladen Farm (marked on the landscape today only by the “Bladen Road” street sign) remained the property of three generations of Bladens for a full century.
+How Boe Bladen was able to purchase the land, and how and when he earned his freedom remains murky, but John Grubb almost certainly played a role in helping the man become one of the first–and, if we include his sons, longest-tenured–landowners in early Erie County history.

 By the early nineteenth century, Harborcreek Township was home to the largest population of enslaved and free African Americans in northwest Pennsylvania.
 Robert McConnell and James Titus were first to arrive, brought here as young children by early settler Thomas Rees.
 It is quite possible that at least Spanish American War veteran Robert McConnell, buried alongside Rees in Gospel Hill Cemetery and described in early Erie histories as a “mulatto,” was Rees’s son.
 Upon their 28th birthday, Rees granted McConnell and Titus 50 acres each.